Board of Directors

 Cristina Vignone is the Assistant Archivist at the Tiffany & Co.
 Archives, where her responsibilities include maintaining and managing the company’s historical design, manufacturing and business records.
 She holds a Master of Archives and Public History degree, with a concentration in Archives, from New York University and a Master of Library and Information Science degree from Long Island University’s Palmer School of Library and Information Science.
 Cristina has considerable experience in maintaining corporate archives, having been a historian at the Family History Center (FHC) of Wells Fargo & Company.
 Before that she worked primarily in historical societies and special collections repositories, including the Fales Library & Special Collections and the Staten Island Museum History Library & Archives.
 In addition to A.R.T., Cristina is also a member of the Mid-Atlantic Regional Archives Conference (MARAC), the International Council on Archives (ICA), and the Society of American Archivists (SAA), where she is active in the Business Archives Section (BAS).

-Jennifer Neal, Assistant Archivist for Archival Collections Management at NYU, is a member of the Collections Control Project team working collaboratively across departments to facilitate discovery of and access to archival and special collections at Bobst Library.
+Jennifer Neal is currently the Archivist for the Archives of American Art New York Research Center, Smithsonian Institution.
 Originally from Charleston, South Carolina, Jennifer holds a BA in American History from Brevard College, an MA in American History from the College of Charleston, and an MSLIS from the Palmer School of Library and Information Science at LIU.
-Previous positions include Senior Archivist at Brooklyn Museum, where she implemented current standards and best practices in the Museum’s Archives; Library Assistant at the Frick Art Reference Library and Barnard College, where she worked on two barcoding projects; and volunteered at NYPL’s Mulberry Street Branch.
+Previous positions include Assistant Archivist for Archival Collections Management at NYU where she served as a member of the Collections Control Project team, working collaboratively across departments to facilitate discovery of and access to archival and special collections at Bobst Library; and Senior Archivist at Brooklyn Museum, where she implemented current standards and best practices in the Museum’s Archives.
 Before moving to New York, Jennifer was the Assistant Archivist at the Catholic Diocese of Charleston.

 Megan Williams is the Outreach and Reference Librarian in the Photographs and Prints Division at the Schomburg Center for Research in Black Culture.
 Her interests include preserving and providing access to the photographic record of black culture, teaching radical histories through images, contemporary art, and motorcycles.